 In 2009, Rush University Medical Center experts reported that people with a sense of purpose live longer, and the researchers wrote that it was, “particularly the tendency to derive meaning from life’s experiences” that improved seniors’ quality of life.
 The problem then isn’t retirement itself, but making this new phase of life as meaningful and special as the one before, without the stress and business that can make it hard to savor the little things in life.
 Here are our top tips for finding your sense of purpose in the golden years of retirement:

 Finding new ways to apply skills and passions can link your pre-retirement life to the present moment.
 If you worked in management or making a home for a large family, you might have organizational skills that would come in handy volunteering.
 Perhaps, you are used to negotiating with kids and clients alike, now you might enjoy tutoring or teaching.
 Or let’s say you feel as if you missed out on a number of activities you always wanted to try, and want to do something completely different than you’ve ever done before.
 With new creative or analytical challenges, reposition your skillset to succeed in unexpected ways.

 We all have our physical limitations, but that’s no reason not to use what we’ve got.
 Staying active is good for you physically and mentally and can be a great way to meet small goals every day.
 A morning walk, a fitness class, a stroll through the Morristown Farmers Market, taking the stairs instead of elevator, or even physical therapy requirements can all give you a sense of pride in what you accomplish.
-Regency Morristown offers exercise classes, yoga, and Wii Fitness, combining physical activity with social time for a double whammy of endorphins.
+Regency Retirement Village of Morristown offers exercise classes, yoga, and Wii Fitness, combining physical activity with social time for a double whammy of endorphins.